 Kristy Chambers is Columbus’s Chief Executive Officer.
 Prior to joining Columbus, she served as CEO of Wasatch Homeless Health Care, Inc., better known as Fourth Street Clinic.
 A certified public accountant for over twenty years, Kristy’s professional background includes public accounting and top level management positions in health care, real estate, retail, and hospitality.
 Kristy is currently an instructor with the University of Utah Nonprofit Academy and serves on various local and national non-profit boards.
 She graduated Cum Laude from UCLA with a degree in Economics/Business and has a Master’s in Taxation with honors from the Washington School of Law.

 Kevin has three decades of experience working in human services.
 He joined Columbus in 1985 and has served as assistant administrator since 2001.
 During his tenure, he has served in a senior management capacity during all of Columbus’s major expansions.
-Currently, he oversees the operations of Columbus’s residential, day activity, and vocational programs.
+Currently, he oversees the compliance for Columbus’s residential, day activity, and vocational programs.
 Since 1999, Kevin has been a surveyor for CARF.
 In this capacity, he conducts site surveys at rehabilitation organizations throughout the United States and Canada to determine adherence to CARF standards.

 Patti joins Columbus with thirty years of human resources experience and is responsible for maximizing employee performance in supporting the organization’s strategic goals.
 She has worked in hospitality, healthcare, arts and social service industries.
 Patti earned a Business Administration/Human Resources Management degree from Westminster College, holds Senior Professional in Human Resources (SPHR) and SHRM Senior Certified Professional (SHRM SCP) certifications.
 She brings extensive experience in the nonprofit sector, including positions at Salt Lake Community Action, Utah Issues, and the Sundance Institute.